-&lt;sup>5 Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council of 11 September 2013 concerning investigations conducted by the European Anti-Fraud Office (OLAF) and repealing Regulation (EC) No 1073/1999 of the European Parliament and of the Council and Council Regulation (Euratom) No 1074/1999 (OJ L 248, 18.9.2013, p.
+Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council of 11 September 2013 concerning investigations conducted by the European Anti-Fraud Office (OLAF) and repealing Regulation (EC) No 1073/1999 of the European Parliament and of the Council and Council Regulation (Euratom) No 1074/1999 (OJ L 248, 18.9.2013, p.
 1).

-&lt;sup>6 Council Regulation (Euratom, EC) No 2185/96 of 11 November 1996 concerning on-the-spot checks and inspections carried out by the Commission in order to protect the European Communities' financial interests against fraud and other irregularities (OJ L 292, 15.11.1996, p.
+Council Regulation (Euratom, EC) No 2185/96 of 11 November 1996 concerning on-the-spot checks and inspections carried out by the Commission in order to protect the European Communities' financial interests against fraud and other irregularities (OJ L 292, 15.11.1996, p.
 2).

-- (27) In order to ensure uniform conditions for the implementation of this Decision, implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council. - (28) The Union's macro-financial assistance should be subject to economic policy conditions, to be laid down in a Memorandum of Understanding.
+- (26) Release of the Union's macro-financial assistance is without prejudice to the powers of the European Parliament and the Council as budgetary authority. - (27) The amounts of the provision required for macro-financial assistance in the form of loans should be consistent with the budgetary appropriations provided for in the multiannual financial framework. - (28) The Union's macro-financial assistance should be managed by the Commission.
+In order to ensure that the European Parliament and the Council are able to follow the implementation of this Decision, the Commission should regularly inform them of developments relating to the assistance and provide them with relevant documents. - (29) In order to ensure uniform conditions for the implementation of this Decision, implementing powers should be conferred on the Commission.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council7. - (30) The Union's macro-financial assistance should be subject to economic policy conditions, to be laid down in a Memorandum of Understanding.
 In order to ensure uniform conditions of implementation and for reasons of efficiency, the Commission should be empowered to negotiate such conditions with the Egyptian authorities under the supervision of the committee of representatives of the Member States in accordance with Regulation (EU) No 182/2011.
 Under that Regulation, the advisory procedure should, as a general rule, apply in all cases other than as provided for in that Regulation.
 Considering the potentially important impact of assistance of more than EUR 90 million, it is appropriate that the examination procedure be used for operations above that threshold.
-Considering the amount of the Union's macro-financial assistance to Egypt, the examination procedure should apply to the adoption of the Memorandum of Understanding, and to any reduction, suspension or cancellation of the assistance.
+Considering the amount of the Union's macrofinancial assistance to Egypt, the examination procedure should apply to the adoption of the Memorandum of Understanding, and to any reduction, suspension or cancellation of the assistance.

-HAVE ADOPTED THIS DECISION:
+HAS ADOPTED THIS DECISION:

-- 1. The Union shall make macro-financial assistance of a maximum amount of up to EUR 4 billion available to Egypt ("the Union's macro-financial assistance"), with a view to supporting Egypt's economic stabilisation and a substantive reform agenda.
-The release of the Union's macro-financial assistance is subject to the approval of the Union budget for the relevant year by the European Parliament and the Council.
+- 1. The Union shall make macro-financial assistance of a maximum amount of up to EUR 1 billion available to Egypt ("the Union's macro-financial assistance"), with a view to supporting Egypt's economic stabilisation and a substantive reform agenda.
 The assistance shall contribute to covering Egypt's balance of payments needs as identified in the IMF programme. - 2.
 In order to finance the Union's macro-financial assistance, the Commission shall be empowered, on behalf of the Union, to borrow the necessary funds in the capital markets or from financial institutions and to on-lend them to Egypt. - 3.
 The release of the Union's macro-financial assistance shall be managed by the Commission in a manner consistent with the agreements or understandings reached between the IMF and Egypt, and with the key principles and objectives of economic reforms set out in the EU-Egypt Association Agreement.